 When dealing with allegations, we will apply common sense and judgement; deal with allegations quickly, fairly and consistently; and provide effective protection for the child and support the person subject to the allegation.

 Some rare allegations will be so serious they will require immediate intervention by children’s social care services and/or police.
-In such cases, referral to the LADO will lead to a Strategy Meeting or Discussion being held in accordance with the DfE guidance and .
+In such cases, referral to the LADO will lead to a Strategy Meeting or Discussion being held in accordance with the DfE guidance and London Safeguarding Children Partnership (LSCP) procedures.
 This process will agree upon the appropriate course of action and the time-scale for investigations.

 The school has a legal duty to refer to the DBS when an individual is removed from regulated activity (or would have been removed had they not left), and we believe the individual has engaged in relevant conduct in relation to children and/or adults, satisfied the harm test in relation to children and/or vulnerable adults or been cautioned or convicted of a relevant (automatic barring either with or without the right to make representations) offence.
 The DBS will consider whether to bar the person.
 Referrals will be made as soon as possible when an individual is removed from regulated activity.
 Where we dismiss or cease to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first, we will consider whether to refer the case to the Secretary of State, as required by law.

-Concerns that do not meet the harms threshold – known as ‘low level concerns’
+Concerns and/or allegations that do not meet the harms threshold – known as ‘low level concerns’

 The term ‘low-level’ concern does not mean that it is insignificant.
-It means that the behaviour towards a child does not meet the threshold set out above.
+It means that the behaviour towards a child does not meet the harm threshold set out above.
 A low-level concern is any concern – no matter how small, and even if no more than causing a sense of unease or a ‘nagging doubt’ – that an adult working in or on behalf of the school or college may have acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
 However, as a good practice, we will contact the LADO for consultation to ensure that we follow the appropriate and correct procedures even when the concern seems to be ‘low-level’.

 All ‘low-level’ concerns will be brought immediately to the attention of the Headteacher or one of the Designated Safeguarding Leads if the Headteacher is not available and nothing should be said to the colleague involved.
 In cases where the Headteacher is the subject of the concern, they will be reported to the chair of governors or chair of the management committee.